 The sources said as far as they knew, the US has not placed any restrictions on the sale of items, military or dual-purpose, on Malaysia.

-	Are we suppose to be happy that the US (and its allies) have yet to place any restrictions on Malaysia?
-What about our own standards of being accountable and following the international agreed norms?
+Are we supposed to be happy that the US (and its allies) have yet to place any restrictions on Malaysia?
+What about our own standards of being accountable and following the internationally agreed norms?

 What had happened to the strict control of our most prized assets?
 And when we learned about the theft, did we act swiftly to nab the offenders and get the stolen items back in one piece?
 Or did we take the usual casual way of doing things whilst the criminals were busy cleaning their tracks?

-	CheguBard lists out the chronology of event in his blog: –
+CheguBard lists out the chronology of events in his blog: –

 - 26Jun 2007 – enjin pertama dihantar keluar (the first engine shipped out)

 - 1November 2007 – enjin kedua dihantar keluar (the second engine shipped out)

 - Mei 2008 – enjin disedari hilang (it was realised that the engines were missing)

 - 4 Ogos 2008 – laporan polis dibuat (police report made)